CoolHandDev/go-mssql-runner/README.md

 # Installation

 Simply copy the appropriate executable to the destination of choice and execute.
 The executables are native to the supported platforms.
 There is no need to install a runtime or a framework.
-There are three executables available:

-1. go-mssql-runner -- executable for Linux.
-2. go-mssql-runner.exe -- executable for Windows 64 bit.
-3. go-mssql-runner_osx_amd64 -- executable for OSX
+The executables are available in the release folder:

+1. release/alpine-linux/go-mssql-runner
+2. release/darwin/go-mssql-runner
+3. release/linux/go-mssql-runner
+4. release/windows/go-mssql-runner.exe

 Add executable to PATH environment variable to make it available globally.